 Daphna & Terry have worked in in partnership with University of Reading for over ten years, including developing research projects in conjunction with Dante or Die productions.
 They have collaborated with academics & specialists from London School of Pharmacy and Imperical College London and worked as guest lecturers at a variety of universities such as Royal Central School of Speech & Drama, Roehampton University & University of Salford.

-Katherine Webb is a theatre producer with 15 years experience in producing live site-specific and outdoor theatre experiences.
+Katherine Woodward is a theatre producer with 15 years experience in producing live site-specific and outdoor theatre experiences.
 Alongside this she has worked on a variety of community projects and in her most recent post with Theatre Deli she supported emerging artists develop projects through dramaturgical and producing support.

 Katherine has worked with Coventry based company Imagineer Productions, supported Tanya Peters on outdoor events at Brighton Festival and has been mentored by Lucy Woolatt.
 She has created projects for city centres, disused department stores, abandoned buildings and The Tower of London.